alexonati/tictactoe_game/README.md

 # tictactoe_game

--> The game can be run with python main.py.
+-> The game can be run with: 🐍 python main.py.